metamn/rough-hands/README.md

 * `/pages` - styles for pages
 * `/parts` - styles for all template parts
 * `/themes` - settings for this current theme.

+## Design

+If 'Rough Hands' then let the design be a little rough.

+I took the courage to use your design as a suggestion and rethink it.
+My best skills are not replicating a Photoshop comp to HTML and CSS but create unique designs which delivers the brand message.

+Rough Hands has the following major characteristics:

+1. It's Rough.
+2. It sells things identified mostly as beautiful images.
+3. The images have a relatively small size of 464px each.

+The design thinking was driven by the images.
+On all screens (mobile, tablet, laptop) they are let to be displayed in their original size, unconstrained, to draw the necessary attention by their simple beauty.

+The remaining space around the image is used to display the other facts about the product we are selling, styled according to their order of importance (as important as stronger): product name, price, call to action, and short description.

+This spacing of elements / styling elements according to their importance led to different product design on different screens.